stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/ExperimentalFeatures.md

 # Experimental Features

-Learn about ArgumentParser's experimental features.
+Learn about StackOtterArgParser's experimental features.

 ## Overview

-Command-line programs built using `ArgumentParser` may include some built-in experimental features, available with the prefix `--experimental`.
+Command-line programs built using `StackOtterArgParser` may include some built-in experimental features, available with the prefix `--experimental`.
 These features should not be considered stable while still prefixed, as future releases may change their behavior or remove them.

 If you have any feedback on experimental features, please [open a GitHub issue][issue].